Use MetalLB with Oracle Cloud Native Environment

 EOF

-5. Create the modules.
+5. Show the updated list of installed modules.

 Example Output: